YeahImRose/Dusty-Cogs/README.md

 - `[p]greetset` displays help for greet commands.

 ## Contacting me
-If you want to contact me, my Discord name is Awoonar Dust#1273
+If you want to contact me, my Discord name is Awoo#1273

 If you need to contact me but can't contact me through Discord for various reasons, my email is on my github profile.